 The FSF hodoscope is a single layer close packed scintillator hodoscope with fine segmentation covering the momentum range between 3 and 4 GeV.
 The FSF hodoscope will consist of 24 scintillator counters each with a momentum acceptance of 1 GeV/24 = 41.7 MeV.
 A constant momentum acceptance per channel requires adjusting the width of each counter.
 Table 1 summarizes the important parameters for the positrons with momentum such that they strike the boundaries between the individual counters in the FSF.
 This information defines the design of the FSF.
 For every momentum bin the curvature in the magnet was computed and the scattering angle and displacement at the exit of the magnet determined.
 Using the scattering angle, the horizontal displacement due to the 1.5 m long drift space is computed and finally the horizontal position of the particles on the hodoscope.
 The hodoscope is 19.75 cm wide and the width of the individual counters range from 6.6 to 11.1 mm.
 Table 2 summarizes the design of the FSF.
 The momentum range, uncertainty, position and width of each counter are listed.
 With this design the high momentum counter has a width of 6mm which is roughly twice the photon beam spot size on the converter.
-The effect of the beam spot size on the detector resolution was estimated by modifying the FSF strip width making it the quadratic sum of the beam spot size and the sizes shown in Table2.
-The size of the effect was found to be 7 to 12% for a 24 channel FST.
+The effect of the beam spot size on the detector resolution was estimated to be 7 to 12% for a 24 channel FST.
+(How did you estimate this?)
 A careful MC study of the detector resolution taking into account the spot size, multiple scattering, and the pair production opening angle needs to be performed to exactly determine the optimum number of counters but it is clear this design is close to the optimum.
 Another important factor to be considered when selecting the momentum binning of the FSF is the impact this binning has on the ability to determine the polarization of the photon beam by fitting the shape of the photon energy spectrum.
-The number of energy bins per GeV needs to be selected fine enough so that
+The number of energy bins per GeV needs to be selected fine enough so that the corresponding uncertainty in the fit to the coherent bremsstrahlung spectrum does not dominate the uncertainty in the determination of the linear polarization.
+As seen in Figure 2, already 15 bins per GeV gives a fairly accurate determination of the shape, while in the present design 24bins/GeV is considered.
+As part of the MC studies the impact of changing the binning on the uncertainty in the linear polarization measurement should be studied.